duckietown/book-opmanual-duckiebot/src/02-operations/04-calibrations/duckiebot-camera-calibration.md

 To perform the intrinsic calibration procedure:

-1. Move the calibration board in front of your Duckiebot's camera such that the **entire** checkerboard pattern is within its field of view and colored lines begin to overlay the checkerboard pattern.
+1. Move the calibration pattern in front of your Duckiebot's camera such that the **entire** checkerboard pattern is within its field of view and colored lines begin to overlay the checkerboard pattern.
 2. Rotate the mechanical focus ring on the lens until you can clearly read the `x` and `y` labels on the checkerboard pattern (do not adjust the focus again or place the lens cover back onto the lens unless you plan on repeating this procedure).
 3. Slowly move the calibration board left, right, up, down, forwards and backwards, relative to your Duckiebot's camera, until each region within the `x`, `y` and `Size` bars is filled in.
 4. Slowly tilt and pan the calibration board, relative to your Duckiebot's camera, until each region within the `Skew` bar is filled in.